abstratt/eclipsegraphviz/README.md

 #### Editing files
 ![Editing dot files](images/editing.jpg "Editing dot files")

-The Image Viewer view automatically renders diagrams as you edit .dot files in an Eclipse editor (upadting as you save your changes).
+The Image Viewer view automatically renders diagrams as you edit .dot files in an Eclipse editor (updating as you save your changes).